Calotes jerdoni

 Calotes jerdoni, commonly known as the Indo-Chinese forest lizard or Jerdon's forest lizard, is a species of lizard in the family Agamidae.
 The species is endemic to China and South Asia.

 Etymology

 The specific name, jerdoni, is in honor of British biologist Thomas C. Jerdon.
+Common names include green forest lizard, green garden lizard, Indochinese forest lizard and Jerdon's forest lizard.

 Description/Identification

 Physical structure: A compressed-bodied lizard.
 This species resembles Calotes maria in pholidotic (scale) and other characters except that it has 45-57 scales round the body; gular scales much larger than the ventral scales; there is an oblique curved fold covered with small granular scales in front of the shoulders; nuchal crest less prominent; the hind-limb reaches to the eye or not quite so far.
 Dorsal and lateral scales directed upward.

 Color pattern: Deep-green dorsal coloration with yellow, orange or brown spots, but in many cases can make the body into a dark brown within a few seconds.

 Length: Maximum total length (including tail): 38.5 cm.
 Common total length: 32 cm.
 Common snout-to-vent length (SVL) : 9 cm.